EXOTIC & contrasting coastlines

 COUNTRY ROADS

 This endearing and bumpy country road spans both Saint Andrew and Saint Peter parishes, close to the Morgan Lewis Windmill and Cherry Tree Hill.
-There is a fascinating spot on the hill where the laws of gravity seem to be defied, creating an intriguing optical illusion!
+There is a fascinating spot on the hill where the laws of gravity seem to be defied, creating an intriguing optical illusion.
 When we park your car in neutral at the right spot, it appears to roll uphill against gravity, leaving our visitors baffled and delighted.
 There are only a few of these sites that exist in the world.

 contact us fOR PRICING, SIZING & USAGE

-the sleeping giant & the windmill
+The windmill & the sleeping giant

 Before the introduction of large scale steam powered sugarcane factories, the island was covered with windmills like this one.
 These mills were used to crush sugarcane, which was then processed into sugar.
 Built mostly from coral stone and rubble, many were constructed using mortar made from egg whites and coral dust.
 Renovated in 1999, the Historic Morgan Lewis Windmill is the largest and only complete sugar windmill remaining in the Caribbean.
+In the distance is a prominent rock formation resembling a sleeping giant.

 contact us fOR PRICING, SIZING & USAGE

-walkers beach
+walkers beach & it’s long pond

 1.3 miles long with pinkish golden sands, refreshing winds and powerful Atlantic waves.
 I would not recommend swimming here as it is has a dangerous current.
 We take our family including pups, to run and play on the many sand dunes.
 A few have fished in Long Pond’s fresh water.